 Regents Physics is a laboratory based, algebra based, introductory Physics course designed for students pursuing non-science, math, or engineering majors.
 The objective of the course is to use the basic laws of physics to explain how things work.
 Using basic algebra and trigonometry, the student will learn how physics can explain the qualitative and quantitative nature of the interworking of common everyday objects.
 Trigonometry applications will be limited to the basic identities.
 Physics topics covered include; Motion, Projectiles, Energy, Wave Motion, Sound, Electricity and Magnetism, Color, Light, and Modern Physics.
 All students will be expected to take the NYS Physics Regents Examination at the completion of this course.

-Prerequisites: Successful completion of prior science course and current enrollment in Algebra II and 85% or higher on the Chemistry Regents Exam is recommended.
+Prerequisites: Successful completion of prior science course and current enrollment in Algebra II and passing the Chemistry Regents Exam is recommended.

 College Physics is a non-calculus General Physics course emphasizing fundamental concepts and principles with a problem-solving approach.
 It is designed as a college-level Physics course.
 The course includes the study of Kinematics and Dynamics, Newton’s Laws, Work and Energy, Momentum, Rotational Motion, Waves, and Electricity and Magnetism.
 The application of algebra, trigonometry, geometry and graphical analysis is stressed.
 The course consists of two periods of lecture and one period of laboratory in a two day cycle.
-All students will be required to take the Physics Regents examination in June.
+The Physics Regents examination in June is optional.
 The satisfactory completion of labs is required for admission to the Regents examination.
 All students must take the Advanced Placement Examination in Physics 1 in May.
 A component of the course will also involve preparation for the AP Physics 1 Examination.
 That part of the course will cover Newtonian mechanics (including rotational dynamics and angular momentum); work, energy, and power; mechanical waves and sound.
 It also introduces electrical circuits.
 Depending on the examination score achieved, some colleges may allow students to register in courses where general physics is a requirement.
 A fee will be charged for the AP exam.

 This course is designed for students who plan to study science, technology, engineering or math in a post-secondary sequence.
 The AP Physics C course is intended to extend the student’s understanding of physics concepts which are developed with the use of calculus.
 The two parts of this course are the counterparts to the mechanics and the electricity and magnetism portions of introductory calculus-based college physics course sequences.
 Since this course is a prerequisite for more advanced study, it is important that students demonstrate their level of achievement in each content area.
 For this reason, there are two separate AP examinations in May, one for mechanics and one for electricity and magnetism.
 All students must take two Advanced Placement Examinations in May.
 A fee will be charged for both AP exams.